Willie Larry Randolph

 Second baseman Willie Randolph, the New York Yankees captain from 1986 to 1988, played eighteen seasons in the majors, getting over 8,000 at-bats and being named six times to the All-Star team.
 After over a decade as a Yankees coach, he went across town and became manager of the New York Mets for three and a half seasons.

-Randolph was a seventh-round draft pick by the Pittsburgh Pirates in 1972, and spent four years in the minors in their organization.
+Randolph was a seventh-round draft pick by the Pittsburgh Pirates in 1972, signed by scout Dutch Deutsch, and spent four years in the minors in their organization.
 In 1975, he hit .339 in 75 games with Charleston and got his first shot at the majors.

 Randolph appeared in 30 games with the Pirates in 1975, making his debut shortly after he turned 21 years old.
 The Pirates won a division title and Willie appeared in two games of the NLCS.
 However, the club was happy with Rennie Stennett at second and Randolph was traded in the offseason to the Yankees along with Ken Brett and Dock Ellis in return for Doc Medich.